DevExpress-Examples/wpf-data-grid-call-begindataupdate-and-enddataupdate-at-view-model-level/README.md

 }
 ```

-Use the custom behavior to assosiate the GridConrol with your View Model.
+Add the service to your View and assosiate this service with the GridConrol.
 ```xaml
 <dxg:GridControl>
     <mvvm:Interaction.Behaviors>